Student Life

 Latinx Center: SMSU North (SUN-3308)

-The Latinx Center (LC) provides a welcoming and dynamic environment that is supportive and inclusive for Latinos/as/x and allies.
-It strives to foster leadership opportunities and build community through programs that enhance culture, advocacy, and customs that will lead to the continued recruitment, retention, and graduation of Latinx students at CSUSB.
+The Latinx Center (LC) offers a dynamic and inclusive environment for Latinos/as/x and allies.
+Striving to foster leadership opportunities and build community through culture, advocacy, and customs, the center is committed to recruiting, retaining, and graduating Latinx students at CSUSB.

 Pan-African Student Success Center: SMSU North (SUN-3307)